MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/reference.md

 # Use the debugger features

-Discover new debugging workflows with the following comprehensive reference of Microsoft Edge DevTools debugging features.
+Discover new debugging workflows with this guide to using the debugging features of Microsoft Edge DevTools.

-To learn the basics of debugging, navigate to [Get Started With Debugging JavaScript In Microsoft Edge DevTools][DevToolsJavascriptGetStarted], which presents simple, existing tutorial code, with screen captures.
+To learn the basics of debugging, navigate to [Get started with debugging JavaScript in Microsoft Edge DevTools][DevToolsJavascriptGetStarted], which presents simple, existing tutorial code, with screen captures.

+The debugger is part of the **Sources** tool.
+For an overview of the Sources tool, navigate to [Sources tool overview](../sources/index.md).

 ## View and edit JavaScript code